Book your 2019 safari adventure before 21 December 2018 and Find out more

 This exciting, diverse and affordable Walking Safari ends back in Johannesburg, South Africa.

 In the afternoon we visit the gold mining town of Pilgrims Rest and stop at the God's Window viewpoint overlooking the Lowveld.
 From here we will take a leisurely stroll to Mac Mac Pools, before making our way to our accommodation near the escarpment.
-We stay in en suite chalets for the night, at a lodge with a pool, bar, restaurant and telephone.
+We stay in en-suite chalets, at a lodge with a pool, bar, restaurant and telephone.

-On day two, the morning is spent exploring the Blyde River canyon, one of the most scenic areas of South Africa.
+On day two, the morning is spent exploring the Blyde River Canyon, one of the most scenic areas of South Africa.
 We set off on a moderate hike that takes us down the rim of the canyon, offering scenic views of the Three Rondavels and the Blyde River.
 Blyde River Canyon is the second largest canyon in Africa, after the Fish River Canyon.
-It is quite possibly the greenest canyon on earth, due to its dense sub tropical vegetation.
+It is quite possibly the greenest canyon on earth, due to its dense subtropical vegetation.
+Mpumalanga is a spectacular destination and, after lunch, we spend the afternoon rambling through the forests, admiring the waterfalls in this beautiful setting.

-In the evenings we relax around the campfire before retiring to our twin-share Meru tents with en suite bathrooms.
-We are immersed in nature at the tented lodge which is located in the Big Five Balule Private Game Reserve, forming part of Greater Kruger.
+In the evenings we relax around the campfire before retiring to our twin-share Meru tents with en-suite bathrooms.
+We are immersed in nature at the tented camp which is located in the Big Five Balule Private Game Reserve, forming part of Greater Kruger.

 Today we head for the majestic Drakensberg or Ukhahlamba "Barrier of Spears" Mountains.